 Boating under the influence (BUI) is a serious charge in Florida.
 Under Florida Statute 327.35 it is unlawful to command your vessel under the influence of drugs or alcohol.
 If you have a blood alcohol level of .08 or higher, or you are operating your boat while your normal faculties are impaired, you can be found guilty of BUI.
-While a first offense is a misdemeanor, a BUI can be charged as a felony if you have three offenses within 10 years or if you cause an accident resulting in serious injury or death.
+While a first offense is a misdemeanor, it's still important that you hire an experienced Palm Beach Gardens BUI lawyer, as boating under the influence can be charged as a felony if you have three offenses within 10 years, or if you cause an accident resulting in serious injury or death.

 The BUI statute is similar to the DUI statute as to what the state has to prove.
 Both offenses are misdemeanors for a first offense unless someone is injured.
 Both have increased penalties for subsequent convictions.
 Both require probation and require attendance at a substance abuse course.
 The court will also impound the vessel for 10 days, which is similar to the DUI statute, which requires a ten-day immobilization.